openshift/openshift-ansible/playbooks/provisioning/openstack/advanced-configuration.md

 ## Other configuration variables

-`openstack_ssh_key` is a Nova keypair - you can see your keypairs with `openstack keypair list`.
-This guide assumes that its corresponding private key is `~/.ssh/openshift`, stored on the ansible admin (control) node.
+`openstack_ssh_public_key` is a Nova keypair - you can see your keypairs with `openstack keypair list`.
+It must correspond to the private SSH key Ansible will use to log into the created VMs.
+This is `~/.ssh/id_rsa` by default, but you can use a different key by passing `--private-key` to `ansible-playbook`.

 `openstack_default_image_name` is the default name of the Glance image the servers will use.
 You can see your images with `openstack image list`.